arosenmund/defcon32_dissecting_defeating_ransomwares_evasion/part1-builder_review.md

 1. Hit `F8` to step over the passcode file writing function.

-    Once you've stepped over this function, check the `C:\Users\LegitUser\Desktop\LBLeak\` folder.
+    Once you've stepped over this function, check the `C:\Users\pslearner\Desktop\LBLeak\` folder.
 You will now see a passcode will with the name `LB3-dc32.exePassword_exe.txt`.
 Open this file in Notepad++.

     We will review this file as a group.